 - Have enough sleep the night before.

-- Eat a normal breakfast, but avoid eggs and excessive butter, milk and other dairy products.
+- Eat a light breakfast.
+Avoid eggs, fat, pork, creams, butter, milk and other dairy products.

 - Bring your passport, tessera sanitara (if none yet, bring Codice Fiscale) and mask.